nigelhorne/gedcom/README.md

         gedcom -dwlHm $i -y 2018 gedcom-file.ged > $i.html
     done

-Alternatively you can create an ICS file to import to Google Calendar
+Alternatively you can create an ICS file to import to Google Calendar:

     gedcom -i /tmp/ics.ics gedcom-file.ged

 ## Produce a Google Map

 You can produce a map of locations of all Smiths in your tree with

    gedcom -xsh Smith gedcom-file-ged > smith.csv

-	Upload the csv file to Google Drive
+* Upload the csv file to Google Drive
-	Visit google.com/maps, on the 3 horizontal lines choose "your places", then "maps"
+* Visit google.com/maps, on the 3 horizontal lines choose "your places", then "maps"
-	Click "create map", choose "import" and upload your file, choose "Location" as the position column and "People" as the title column
+* Click "create map", choose "import" and upload your file, choose "Location" as the position column and
+	"People" as the title column
-	You may see that a number of rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect
+* You may see that a number of rows can't be seen in the map, this is an opportunity to find locations in your map that are incorrect

 ## Family History Book